muyjohno/HollowKnight.RandomizerMod/README.md

 - Neither claw piece is duped when "duplicate major items" is activated.
 - With Randomized Start items, it is impossible to start with exactly one claw piece.
 - With this setting activated but skills unrandomized, the Mantis Claw pickup will still be replaced with the two claw pickups, which will not be added to the randomization algorithm.

+Activating the "split cloak" option replaces Mothwing Cloak with two items, a "Left Mothwing Cloak" that lets you dash to the left, and a "Right Mothwing Cloak" that dashes to the right.
+- There is now an additional check dropped by Hornet (in Greenpath).
+- Shade Cloak is *not* split (so if you can shadowdash to the left and dash to the right, you can also shadowdash to the right)
+- The cloak pieces *are* duped with "duplicate major items" activated.
+- This setting is unavailable with skills unrandomized.

+Activating the "cursed nail" option adds three extra items to the pool, that let you swing your nail left, right and up.

 ## Area/Room randomizer